-- Overseeing the day-to-day operation of the SEND policy - Co-ordinating provision for SEND students and reporting on progress - Advising on the graduated approach to providing SEN support Assess, Plan, Do, Review - Advising on the deployment of the school's resources to meet students' needs effectively - Monitoring and contributing to relevant SEN CPD for all staff - Overseeing the records of all students with special educational needs and ensuring they are up to date - Liaising with parents/carers of students with special educational needs - Being a point of contact with external agencies, especially the local authority and its support services - Liaising with other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - Liaising with potential next providers of education to ensure a student and their parents/carers are informed about options and a smooth transition is planned - Monitoring the impact of interventions provided for students with SEND
+- The provision for SEND students and reporting on progress. - Advising on the graduated approach to providing SEN support and the local offers of the relevant education authorities. - Advising on the deployment of the school's resources to meet students' needs effectively. - Monitoring and contributing to relevant SEN CPD for all staff. - Overseeing the records of all students with special educational needs. - Liaising with parents/carers of students with special educational needs when necessary. - Being a point of contact with external agencies, especially the local authority and its support services. - Liaising with other schools, educational psychologists, health and social care professionals and independent or voluntary bodies. - Liaising with potential next providers of education to ensure a student and their parents/carers are informed about options and a smooth transition is planned. - Monitoring the impact of interventions provided for students with SEND. - Leading on the development of high quality SEND provision as an integral part of the school improvement plan.

-- Leading on the development of high quality SEND provision as an integral part of the school improvement plan - Working with the Headteacher and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+• Working with the Headteacher, Examinations Officer and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements.